ejv2/Maths-Challenge-Quiz/CONTRIBUTING.md

 ## Testing

-We test the project by unit tests, meaing that we do have testing scripts.
+We test the project by unit tests, meaning that we do have testing scripts.
 These scripts are written in C++, but compile cleanly as C. All of this infrastructure is contained in the test folder.

 We use a 3rd party testing framework to test.
 The licence for this framework is included with its source.
 It is contained in a single header in the test folder.
 Any further information can be found in that file.